 - Exercise regularly but not right before sleep.

 - Avoid excessive caffeine, alcohol, and nicotine.

 - Avoid naps during the day, which can prevent you from sleeping well at night.

 - Talk to your doctor about prescription medications that can help you sleep.

 - Make sure you empty your bladder before bed.

 Can Alternative Treatments Treat Hot Flashes and Help Me Sleep?

-Alternative treatments for treating hot flashes and improving sleep have included soy products such as tofu and soybeans.
+Alternative treatments for treating vasomotor symptoms like hot flashes or for improving sleep have included soy products such as tofu and soybeans.
 Soy products contain a plant hormone called phytoestrogen that acts as a weak estrogen.
 In general, research has not shown significant hot flash reduction with soy products.

-Black cohosh, a perennial plant that is a member of the buttercup family, has also been used to treat hot flashes and sweating.
-Despite some positive results, studies that have investigated the role of black cohosh in reducing menopausal symptoms have been flawed.
+Black cohosh, a perennial plant that is a member of the buttercup family, has also been used to treat vasomotor symptoms of hot flashes and sweating.
+Despite some positive results, studies that have investigated the role of black cohosh in reducing these symptoms have been flawed.